-Continuation of the company as a going concern is dependant upon obtaining additional working capital and the management of the Company has developed a strategy, which it believes will accomplish this objective through additional equity funding, payment of debt by the issuance of common stock, and contributions to capital by officers, which will enable the Company to conduct operations for the coming year.
+Continuation of the Company as a going concern is dependant upon obtaining additional working capital.
+The management of the Company has developed a strategy that it believes will accomplish this objective through additional equity funding, payment of debt by the issuance of common stock, and contributions to capital by officers, which should enable the Company to conduct operations for the coming year.